Valneva Provides Update On Recommendation For Use Of Its Chikungunya Vaccine By French Authorities

 6 PAHO/WHO data: Number of reported cases of chikungunya fever in the Americas (Cumulative Cases 2018-2023 and Cases per year 2013-2017). .
 Last accessed 01 Aug 2023.

-7 Geographical expansion of cases of dengue and chikungunya beyond the historical areas of transmission in the Region of the Americas (who.int)
+7 Geographical expansion of cases of dengue and chikungunya beyond the historical areas of transmission in the Region of the Americas (who)

 Attachment